 Meno Dream – Experience island life in the comfort of a private bungalow in the Meno Dream resort.
 This inexpensive and quiet getaway is tucked back inland from the eastern beaches but is only a short walk away.
 Experience nature as you wake up on a morning in the small but pretty resort surroundings and there’s a swimming pool, restaurant, sports games and chill-out areas to enjoy when you’re not out exploring Gili Meno.

-Gili Islands visitor/travel tips
+Gili Islands travel guide visitor’s tips

 - If you’re visiting the Gili Islands for more than 4 days, why not stay on a couple of different islands for different experiences?
 Alternatively, you should definitely catch a boat tour to see the other islands.